Lower Thames Crossing: Development Consent Order application (planning permission)

 In October 2020, Highways England submitted their application for a Development Consent Order (DCO) for the proposed Lower Thames Crossing.
 After submission, the Planning Inspectorate requested details missing from the application, as well as more information on construction plans and the environmental impact of the scheme from Highways England.
 In November 2020, Highways England were advised that the Planning Inspectorate would not accept the application.
 Following this feedback, Highways England instead chose to withdraw the DCO application and carry out further work for a resubmission in 2021.
 On 20 March 2021, the 120 day internal deadline was missed.
 In summer 2022, a further local consultation took place, with a new DCO application submitted in November 2022.
 The DCO process is expected to take around 18 months, which will include public hearings.

 A decision on the Lower Thames Crossing was due on 20 June 2024, but this was delayed by six months because of the July 2024 general election.
 A new planning application was submitted in November 2022; the planning process was expected to take 18 months, but this was extended to 4 October 2024, due to the July 2024 general election.
 A decision to further postpone a decision was announced in October 2024.
 The crossing was finally approved in March 2025.
+In October 2025, the incoming Starmer government transferred responsibility for the costs of the crossing from National Highways to the Department for Transport.